InsightSoftwareConsortium/ITK-Wasm/doc/content/api/browser_io.md

 Read an mesh from an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer). `fileName` is a string with the file name. `mimeType` is an optional mime-type string.

-## writeMeshArrayBuffer(webWorker: Worker | null, useCompression: boolean, mesh: [Mesh](./Mesh.html), fileName: string, mimeType: string):  Promise<{ webWorker: Worker, arrayBuffer: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) }>
+## writeMeshArrayBuffer(webWorker: Worker | null, mesh: [Mesh](./Mesh.html), fileName: string, mimeType: string, { useCompression?: boolean, binaryFileType?: boolean }):  Promise<{ webWorker: Worker, arrayBuffer: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) }>

 Write an mesh to a an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

-*useCompression*: compress the pixel data when possible *mesh*:           [Mesh](./Mesh.html) instance to write *fileName*:       name that would be used for the resulting file *mimeType*:       optional mime-type for the resulting file
+*mesh*:           [Mesh](./Mesh.html) instance to write *fileName*:       name that would be used for the resulting file *mimeType*:       optional mime-type for the resulting file *useCompression*: compress the pixel data when possible